Global Privacy Notice

 - A “controller” is a person or organisation who alone or jointly determines the purposes for which, and the manner in which, any personal data is, or is likely to be, processed.
 This notice is issued on behalf of Linklaters LLP as controller.
 Unless we notify you otherwise Linklaters LLP is the controller for your personal data.

-- Our Global Head of Law & Compliance oversees compliance with data protection within Linklaters.
-If you have any questions about this notice, including any requests to exercise your rights, please contact our Global Head of Law & Compliance using the contact details set out below:
+- Our Global Head of Regulatory Compliance oversees compliance with data protection within Linklaters.
+If you have any questions about this notice, including any requests to exercise your rights, please contact our Global Head of Regulatory Compliance using the contact details set out below:

 Linklaters LLP, One Silk Street, London EC2Y 8HQ